alperencelik/kubemox/README.md

 ## Usage

-Currently Kubemox brings two different CRDs for only VirtualMachines in Proxmox.
-These are `VirtualMachine` and `ManagedVirtualMachine`.
+Currently Kubemox brings three different CRDs for only VirtualMachines in Proxmox.
+These are `VirtualMachine`, `VirtualMachineSet`, `ManagedVirtualMachine`.
 You can use these CRDs to create and manage VirtualMachine(s) in Proxmox.

+`VirtualMachine` is a way to create new VirtualMachines in Proxmox via operator.
+You can create `VirtualMachine` resource and Kubemox will create it for you in Proxmox. `VirtualMachine` is also reconciled by the operator which means every change on `VirtualMachine` resource will be reflected to Proxmox as well.

+`VirtualMachineSet` is a way to create multiple VirtualMachines in Proxmox.
+The relationship between `VirtualMachineSet` and `VirtualMachine` is similar to the relationship between `Deployment` and `Pod`. `VirtualMachineSet` creates multiple `VirtualMachine` resources and Kubemox will create them for you in Proxmox.
+You can only use `VirtualMachineSet` with templates.
+Creating multiple VirtualMachines from scratch is not supported yet.

 `ManagedVirtualMachine` is a way to bring your existing VirtualMachines in Proxmox to Kubernetes.
 As an user you don't need to create `ManagedVirtualMachine` resource.
 Kubemox will create it for you after the deployment at startup of controller. `ManagedVirtualMachine` is also reconciled by the operator so if you do any change on those (delete, update, etc.) it will be reflected to Proxmox.

-`VirtualMachine` is a way to create new VirtualMachines in Proxmox via operator.
-You can create `VirtualMachine` resource and Kubemox will create it for you in Proxmox. `VirtualMachine` is also reconciled by the operator which means every change on `VirtualMachine` resource will be reflected to Proxmox as well.

-### Create a Virtual Machine
+### Create a VirtualMachine

 To create a VirtualMachine you can use the following `VirtualMachine` resource: